UX Design, UI Design

-From UX perspective, I identified some goals that I wish to achieve in redesign and some issues that will negatively impact how the current design serves its users.
-I also noticed that some features which will make the experience fluent are missing.
+From UX perspective, I identified some goals that I wish to achieve in the redesign and some issues that will negatively impact how the current design serves its users.
+I also noticed that some features which will make the experience fluent are missing in the current version.

-- Reduce cognitive, memory and physical work of the users, this is especially true when the target users are patients suffered from Cancer;
+- Reduce cognitive, memory and physical work of the users, this is especially true when the target users are patients suffering from cancer;

 - There should be enough flexibility while using the App, to meet different users’ needs in different scenarios;